The East End: Then & Now

 Neighborhoods and Families

-Culture, education, and advocacy are common themes for the Greater East End community.
-With its many schools and parks, civically engaged residents, and with cultural preservation as a high priority, Greater East End could be described as not only family-friendly but family-focused.
-A history of cultural preservation and activism shows that the Greater East End is home to many who wish to shape their environment and have a voice in their community.
+Culture, education, and advocacy are common themes for the East End Houston community.
+With its many schools and parks, civically engaged residents, and with cultural preservation as a high priority, East End Houston could be described as not only family-friendly but family-focused.
+A history of cultural preservation and activism shows that the East End is home to many who wish to shape their environment and have a voice in their community.

-The Greater East End is home to Super Neighborhoods: #63, representing Second Ward, Oak Lawn, and Fullerton; #64-88, representing Eastwood, Idylwood, Country Club Estates, Lawndale/Wayside, and East Lawndale; #82 Magnolia Park, #65 Harrisburg Manchester, #70 Pecan Park, and Neighborhood #56 Denver Harbor/Port Houston.
-Another popular section of Greater East End is East Downtown, commonly referred to by Houstonians as “EaDo.”
-The neighborhoods that comprise the area each have their own unique history, and yet they all share in the rich cultural tapestry of the Greater East End and City of Houston.
+East End Houston is home to Super Neighborhoods: #63, representing Second Ward, Oak Lawn, and Fullerton; #64-88, representing Eastwood, Idylwood, Country Club Estates, Lawndale/Wayside, and East Lawndale; #82 Magnolia Park, #65 Harrisburg Manchester, #70 Pecan Park, and Neighborhood #56 Denver Harbor/Port Houston.
+Another popular section of East End Houston is East Downtown, commonly referred to by Houstonians as “EaDo.”
+The neighborhoods that comprise the area each have their own unique history, and yet they all share in the rich cultural tapestry of East End Houston and City of Houston.
 Below are a few neighborhood glances and highlights.

 Ranked by the Houston Press in 2010, Idylwood was listed as one of “The Five Most Underrated Neighborhoods In Houston.”
 Trees are a mainstay of the neighborhood, and the homes are said to be affordable and range from “…wood frame bungalows to stately mansions, to a variety of apartments, townhomes and condominiums” (Idylwood Civic Club).